 The cost to diagnose the B1239 code is 1.0 hour of labor.
-The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+The diagnosis time and labor rates at auto repair shops vary depending on the location, make and model of the vehicle, and even the engine type.
 Most auto repair shops charge between $75 and $150 per hour.

 When the outside ambient air temperature is cool enough to provide adequate high-voltage battery cooling, the Traction Battery Control Module (TBCM) positions the auxiliary air inlet door actuator in the OPEN position.
 If the outside ambient air temperature is too warm to provide adequate High Voltage Traction Battery (HVTB) cooling, the TBCM positions the auxiliary air inlet door actuator in the CLOSED position and requests A/C cooling.
 The TBCM sends and receives signals to the auxiliary air inlet door actuator on circuits, indicating the position of the auxiliary air inlet door.
 The TBCM controls the movement of the door by controlling power and ground to the auxiliary air inlet door actuator through circuits.